 ) async throws {

 // 2.
-Count prompt tokens from the transcript.
+Extract the last user prompt from the transcript

-let lastPrompt: String = request.transcript.entries.compactMap { entry -> String? in
+let lastPrompt = request.transcript.entries.compactMap { entry -> String? in

 if case .prompt(let content) = entry { return content.text }